programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Collective blogging platforms are ubiquitous thanks to platforms like WordPress, but this lesson is designed to give you more direct control over the blogging pipeline than a commercially hosted solution (e.g. WordPress.com) or a self-hosted but complex software suite (e.g. WordPress, Drupal).
 Designing your own blogging ecosystem gives you and your collaborators more oversight of the mechanisms by which your research reaches the world.
 In the case of the Scholars' Lab, our workflow has allowed us to more easily collaborate on series of posts with one another and with colleagues from other institutions.
 Because we control the technical infrastructure, we can design the blogging environment to meet our needs rather than the other way around.
 When working in a platform like Jekyll you trade ease of use for distributed labor—a tradeoff not to be taken lightly.
 This lesson will offer cautionary tales, advice for how to successfully navigate such a setup with users of varying skill sets, and a supportive workflow designed to accommodate those needs.

-This lesson uses GitHub because it's free and was the best fit for our scholarly case study's needs, but you may wish to research the features of comparable opensource, free (e.g. GitLab) and paid (e.g. hosting on your own servers[^4]) options for versioning and web hosting as well.
+This lesson uses GitHub because it's free and was the best fit for our scholarly case study's needs, but you may wish to research the features of comparable opensource, free (e.g. GitLab) and paid (e.g. hosting on your own servers[^4]) options for versioning and web hosting.

 ## Setup
 Before starting collaborative writing and publishing on your site, you'll need to follow the one-time setup steps below.